-ADR UK works with independent, expert researchers from academic institutions and other research bodies to utilise administrative data and produce valuable insights into UK society.
+ADR UK works with expert researchers from academic institutions and other research bodies to utilise administrative data and produce valuable insights into UK society.
 Access to good quality administrative data is extremely valuable for research, facilitating a far more accurate and comprehensive picture of UK society than can be achieved without it.

-For example, if you would like to access linked data from the All Education Dataset for England (AEDE) and the 2011 Census within the Children & Young People theme, this involves being granted accreditation to access the Office for National Statistics (ONS) Secure Research Service (SRS).
+For example, if you would like to access linked data from the 'Growing Up in England' dataset within the Children & Young People theme, this involves being granted accreditation to access the Office for National Statistics (ONS) Secure Research Service (SRS).
 To access the SRS, all researchers must pass an assessment before access to the service and the data required can be granted.

 ADR UK’s approach delivers one of the richest sources of data available for economic and social researchers.
 By linking data ADR UK offers the opportunity to study important issues and construct a more comprehensive picture of life in the UK.
 Society is complex, but the public sector data we enable access to can help untangle the many factors and dynamics at play.